Roman Bravo-Young: 2025

 To start off 2025, Bravo-Young competed at the prestigious Golden Grand Prix Ivan Yarygin in January, where he went 1–1.
 Next, he claimed a bronze medal at the Grand Prix Zagreb Open, earning three victories over international competition and a loss to three-time NCAA champion and Olympic finalist Spencer Lee in a highly anticipated contest.

 In May, after three victories over foreign opposition, Bravo-Young claimed the gold medal at the Pan American Championships.
 He gave Mexico its first gold medal performance in 32 years at the tournament.

 Bravo-Young competed at the Ulaanbaatar Open in June, in Mongolia.
 After a win over Turkey, he pinned India's Olympic bronze medalist Aman Sehrawat in the semifinals before suffering a loss to Mongolia.

+Bravo-Young finished out the season in September at the World Championships, where he beat Germany and Iran before falling to eventual champion from North Korea Han Chong-song in the quarterfinals.
+After recovering with a win over Puerto Rico's Darian Cruz in repechage, he fell in the bronze-medal bout to Arsen Harutyunyan from Armenia, in a rematch from the 2024 Summer Olympics and the 2016 U17 World Championships.

+2026

+Bravo-Young stepped on the mat once again at the Zagreb Open in February, defeating notable representatives of India, the United States and Iran to reach the finals, where he suffered an ankle injury early in the match after getting scored on by Spencer Lee's offense, which forced him to withdraw with a silver medal.

+After several months off the mat, Bravo-Young gave Mexico a gold medal performance at the Central American and Caribbean Games, taking out the representatives from Colombia, Cuba, the Dominican Republic, Venezuela and Puerto Rico on his way to the top of the podium.

 Wrestling style

-Bravo-Young is known for his fancy footwork, speed, and ability to explode from a relaxed and elusive stance into a takedown.
-Defensively, he is known for employing explosive acrobatic flips to get out of dangerous situations.
-Bravo-Young trains with former UFC champion Dominick Cruz from time to time, who has some of the most versatile footwork in mixed martial arts.
+Bravo-Young is known for his footwork, speed, and agility.
+Defensively, he is known for employing acrobatic flips to get out of dangerous situations.
+Bravo-Young sometimes trains with former UFC champion Dominick Cruz, who has some of the most versatile footwork in mixed martial arts.

 Personal life

-Bravo-Young got engaged to soccer player Ellie Wheeler at CPKC Stadium on March 15, 2025.
+Bravo-Young was engaged to soccer player Ellie Bravo-Young at CPKC Stadium on March 15, 2025.
 He proposed to her on the field after her game with the Kansas City Current.
+The couple married in Tucson, Arizona, on December 27, 2025.